Voting Tools

 Why do I need to re-request my ballot?

-In 2021, election law SB 90 canceled all mail ballot requests after the November 2022 midterm election.
-That’s why all registered Florida voters, who want to vote by mail during the 2023/2024 election cycle, must submit a NEW vote-by-mail ballot request.
-These requests are now required after each federal general election cycle, which means voters will have to submit new requests again after the 2024 presidential election.
-Voters must also now provide their Florida driver license/ID card number and/or the last four digits of their Social Security number to request a vote-by-mail ballot.
+In 2021, election law SB 90 required that all mail ballot requests be canceled after each midterm and presidential election.
+That’s why all registered Florida voters, who want to vote by mail during the 2025-2026 election cycle, must submit a NEW vote-by-mail ballot request.
+Voters must also provide their Florida driver license/ID card number and/or the last four digits of their Social Security number to request a vote-by-mail ballot.

 Take Action!